 and $G(U)$ is the subgraph of~$G$ induced by the subset~$U$ of the set~$V(G)$ of its vertices. \end{definition}

-\begin{theorem} The skew characteristic polynomial possesses the following properties: \begin{itemize} \item the degree of $Q_G$ is the number of vertices $|V(G)|$ in~$G$; \item $Q_G$ is even (that is, contains no monomials of odd degree) if the number of vertices $|V(G)|$ in~$G$ is even, and it is odd (containing no monomials of even degree) otherwise; \item all the nonzero coefficients in~$Q_G$ are positive integers; \item the leading coefficient of~$Q_G$ is~$1$, and the coefficient of $u^{|V(G)|-2}$ is the number $|E(G)|$ of edges in~$G$; \item the free term $Q_G(0)$ coincides with the nondegeneracy $\nu(G)$ of~$G$; \item it is multiplicative, that is, if $G$ is a disjoint union of two graphs $G_1$ and $G_2$, $G=G_1\sqcup G_2$, then $Q_{G}=Q_{G_1}\cdot Q_{G_2}$; \item for the graph with the single vertex, the polynomial is~$u$.
+\begin{theorem} The skew characteristic polynomial possesses the following properties: \begin{itemize} \item The degree of $Q_G$ is the number of vertices $|V(G)|$ in~$G$; \item The polynomial $Q_G$ is even (that is, contains no monomials of odd degree) if the number of vertices $|V(G)|$ in~$G$ is even, and it is odd (containing no monomials of even degree) otherwise; \item All the nonzero coefficients in~$Q_G$ are positive integers; \item The leading coefficient of~$Q_G$ is~$1$, and the coefficient of $u^{|V(G)|-2}$ is the number $|E(G)|$ of edges in~$G$; \item The free term $Q_G(0)$ coincides with the non-degeneracy $\nu(G)$ of~$G$; \item It is multiplicative, that is, if $G=G_1\sqcup G_2$ is a~disjoint union of two graphs $G_1$ and $G_2$, then $Q_{G}=Q_{G_1}\cdot Q_{G_2}$; \item For the graph with a~single vertex, the polynomial is equal to~$u$. \end{itemize} \end{theorem}